KMC326/Card-Counter/README.md

-# Card-Counter
+# Card-Counter - Go to the .exe file to download the card counter
 For Counting Cards!

-#Go to the .exe file to download the card counter

 Features Count and True Count using High-Low card counting methods.